Muzaffar-Xodjayev/eng-to-uzb-bot/README.md

 ## eng-to-uzb-bot
-This is a translator bot for english learners. t.me/inglizcha_uzbekcha_tarjimon_bot
+This is a translator bot for english learners.\n t.me/inglizcha_uzbekcha_tarjimon_bot